isabelleliu630/isabelleliu.github.io/_pages/about.md

 News!
 ======
+- \[Jan.
+2022\] Our paper "WheelLoc: Practical and Accurate Localization for Wheeled Mobile Target via Integrated Sensing and Communication" is accepted by <font color=red>JSAC 2022 (CCF-A)</font>!
+A very interesting implementation idea.
+Welcome to discuss with us!
 - \[Dec.
 2021\] Our paper "mNB-IoT: Concurrent Uplink Transmission for Multiple User Equipments in NB-IoT" is accepted by <font color=red>WCNC 2022 (CCF-C)</font>!
-A very interesting technical idea.
-Welcome to discuss with us!
 - \[Nov.
 2021\] I have won the <font color=red>"潍柴动力" Scholarship</font>.
 Thanks to the funders!
 - \[Oct.
 2021\] Our paper “Wi-Fruit: See Through Fruits with Smart Devices” is <font color=red>accepted by Ubicomp 2022 (CCF-A)</font>!
 Thanks for all collaborators and their hard work!
-- \[July 2021\] Our paper“Learning Based Congestion Control Simulator for Mobile Internet Education” is  <font color=red>accepted by MobiArch 2021 (Mobicom Workshop)</font>!
-This is my first education-oriented paper.
 - \[May 2021\] I have launched a new tool to check [conference deadlines](https://isabelleliu630.github.io/conf-deadlines/)!